-Maintenance pendente lite: After considering the status of the husband the wife should be awarded maintenance pendente lite, even though there is no separate provision in the Act for grant of maintenance pendente lite.
-The obligation to maintain the wife remains on the husband even though the wife might be living separately.4
+Maintenance pendente lite:After considering the status of the husband the wife should be awarded maintenance pendente lite, even though there is no separate provision in the Act for grant of maintenance pendente lite.
+The obligation to maintain the wife remains on the husband even though the wife might be living separately.
+The suit under section 18 of the Act may take decades to decide, the wife in the first instance be forced to face starvation and then subsequently is granted maintenance from the date of filing of suit.
+Such a view will be against the very intent and spirit of section 18 of the Act.
+It is settled law that a court empowered to grant a substantive relief is competent to award it on interim basis as well, even though there is no express provision in the statute to grant it.5

 Maintenance to wife/widow: Widow has no charge on separate property of husband.
-Neither section 18 relating to maintenance of wife nor section 21 dealing with widow provides for any charge for maintenance on separate property of husband.5.
+Neither section 18 relating to maintenance of wife nor section 21 dealing with widow provides for any charge for maintenance on separate property of husband.6.